 We are living in a Post-PC world.
-Building websites is harder than ever because not only do we have to think about multiple platforms and browsers, we now have to think about how it will display on multiple devices from iPhone to Android to tablet.
+Building websites is harder than ever because not only do we have to think about multiple platforms and browsers, we now have to think about how it will display on multiple devices from desktop to iPhone to Android to tablet.

 ”Responsive web design” is a fashionable term right now.
 Many are using it without giving much thought to what it means.
 By definition, it’s more of a philosophy than a buzzword.
 It’s a fancy way of saying, “User-friendly web design across multiple devices.”
 (Haven’t trademarked that, but perhaps I should.)